This post may contain affiliate links. Please see my disclosure policy for details.

 My masseuse, as well as working at Emerald Isle was a local chiropractor at the local hospital.
 So, she asked me for any bugbears in my muscles that she could work on.
 As I’m a blogger, I often get issues in my shoulders and so she got to work.

-I was amazed at how loose it felt after and wish I had more time to work on it over a couple of sessions.
+I was amazed at how loose my shoulders felt after and wish I had more time to work on it over a couple of sessions.

 5. They have huge grounds to relax in…with hammocks!